4ppleSA0CE/7-DOF-Arm/README.md

 # SevenDOF

-Redundancy-Resolving Motion Control for a 7-DOF Manipulator, written from scratch in C++17
+Motion control with redundancy resolution for a 7-DOF manipulator, implemented from first principles in C++17

-## ‼️ Read THEORY.md ‼️
+## Read THEORY.md first

-Every derivation behind this repo lives in one document: rotation groups, screws and the product of exponentials, body and space Jacobians, damped least squares, the null-space projector, recursive Newton-Euler dynamics, jerk-limited trajectory parameterisation, and computed-torque control.
+One document holds all the derivations for this repository.
+The document covers these topics:

+- rotation groups
+- screws and the product of exponentials
+- body and space Jacobians
+- damped least squares
+- the null-space projector
+- recursive Newton-Euler dynamics
+- the parameterisation of jerk-limited trajectories
+- computed-torque control

 **[THEORY.md](THEORY.md)**